-As outlined in previous Annual Reports, the Group is investing for growth to support its strategic goal to build a leading global Super Premium wine company.
-During the year under review, \$80.6 million was invested in additional property, plant and equipment, including vineyard development in New Zealand and the Barossa Valley, the extension of the Marlborough winery and commencing construction of the Hawke's Bay winery.
-The Group will invest \$101.9 million in 2016 to provide earnings growth in the years ahead.
-This capital investment supports the Group's plan to grow sales to 3.17 million cases by 2020 and provide for further growth beyond that period.
+As outlined in previous Annual Reports, Delegat is investing for growth to support its strategic goal to build a leading global Super Premium wine company.
+During the year under review \$113.8 million was invested in growth assets including construction of the Group's new state-of-the-art Hawke's Bay winery, land acquisition and vineyard development in New Zealand and the Barossa Valley.
+Delegat will invest an additional \$50.8 million in 2017 to provide earnings growth in the years ahead.
+This capital investment supports the Group's plan to grow sales to 3,401,000 cases by 2021 and will provide for further growth beyond that period.